 The easyJet Group has an internal Legal function to mitigate the risk that the Company breaches any laws and regulations.
-Additionally, the Company employs an external management services company based in the Netherlands to assist on compliance with Dutch laws and regulations.
+Additionally, the Company employs an external management services company based in the Netherlands to assist on compliance with Dutch laws and regulations including Dutch taxation.